 Volunteering your time to help other people should be easy and straightforward, but so often barriers get in the way.
 Barriers can be real, myths and misunderstandings or just plain bureaucracy.
 Together we’d like to cut through some of the red tape, remove these barriers and let people know how easy it is to volunteer in their community.
 We’d like to start by dispelling some of those myths.

-Myth: You can only volunteer for sixteen hours a week if you receive state benefits.
+Myth – You can only volunteer for sixteen hours a week if you receive state benefits.

-Fact: Your volunteering hours are not limited, as long as you continue to meet the conditions of your benefit(s).
+Fact – Your volunteering hours are not limited, as long as you continue to meet the conditions of your benefit(s).
 You must talk to Jobcentre Plus, your local council or whoever pays your benefit(s) before you start volunteering.

-Myth: If you volunteer to clear snow from paths you’re at risk of legal action under health and safety laws.
+Myth – If you volunteer to clear snow from paths you’re at risk of legal action under health and safety laws.